cyberpau/devops-journey/README.md

         helm repo add kubernetes-dashboard https://kubernetes.github.io/dashboard/
         helm install my-kube-dashboard kubernetes-dashboard/kubernetes-dashboard

+    To download a local copy from the repository

+        helm pull kubernetes-dashboard/kubernetes-dashboard

 3. To access our dashboard using NodePort, let us edit our service and replace ClusterIP with NodePort.
 Make sure we also set the port of nodePort (e.g. 32323)